Have a read on below at some quick stats and facts on the Houston Rockets to get you started:

 The Rockets played good across the board and a big defensive play by Harden to close out the game gave Houston a two point win to advance to the second round.
 The Rockets faced the Lakers and won the first game against the one-seed of the Western Conference, before dropping the next four and being eliminated from the playoffs.

 Mike D’Antoni’s contract finished and a mutual decision between him and the team meant he wasn’t offered a new contract and the Rockets ended up signing Stephen Silas as head coach.
-It will be interesting to see if/how Silas makes the Harden and Westbrook pairing work, with the Championship the only goal for the team.

 With a disappointing playoff exit and uncertainty surrounding the Harden and Westbrook pairing, Houston’s 2020-21 NBA Championship odds opened at +2200.